hero media

 Saddle up that RV.
 It’s time for a caravan trip out west towards Broken Hill.

 Want to make that epic journey to the outback town of Broken Hill?
-With a rich mining history, epic desert landscapes of red dust, eclectic art scene, the famed filming location of Mad Max 2 is perfect for a road trip.
+With a rich mining history, epic desert landscapes of red dust, and an eclectic art scene, the famed filming location of Mad Max 2 is perfect for a road trip, with no shortage of things to do.

 And while you might not have a spruced-up Ford Falcon to tear up the tarmac with, a caravan is most likely more comfortable for getting there.
 Once you arrive, here are Broken Hill’s best caravan sites to pull up for the night.